rahmedbuehler/SpotKeys/README.md

 ## Set Up

-- Install dependencies.
+1. Install dependencies.
-- Add path to Geckodriver and Firefox to SpotKeys_Settings.txt as well as path to any desired addon.
+2. Add path to Geckodriver and Firefox to SpotKeys_Settings.txt as well as path to any desired addon.
-- Build
+3. Build program.

 ## Dependencies
 Python 3.8+